Package 'dst'

 Description

-This function works on a basic chance assignment (bca) x defined on a single variable.
-Iy= t Allows the addition of new values to the frame of discernment.
+This function works on a marginal DSM x defined on a single variable.
+It allows the addition of new values to the SSR.

 Usage